williamgrosset/chapter/CONTRIBUTING.md

 ## Contributing
-No pull requests at the moment unless previously consulted with owner of repository.
+No pull requests (currently) unless consulted with owner of repository.